Our Practice Areas

 The potential vagaries present in these types of cases give an experienced criminal defense window substantial opportunities to create a strong argument that the requisite intent element was not present in some cases.
 At the Davis Law Firm, LLC, our team of lawyers leave no stone unturned in investigating your case as we fight to obtain reduced charges or even an outright dismissal if possible.

 Arrested for Simple Assault?
-Contact an Skilled Criminal Defense Lawyer in Hamilton, NJ Today
+Contact a Skilled Criminal Defense Lawyer in Hamilton, NJ Today

 If you have been accused of simple assault in Mercer County, you need a reputable and skilled criminal defense lawyer to advocate on your behalf throughout the entire criminal process.
-Call our offices at (609) 498-7722, or by filling out this secure online form, to schedule a free initial consultation with one of our experienced criminal defense attorneys today.
-Our offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619, and we accept Visa, Mastercard and Discover.
+Call our offices at 609-587-9100, or by filling out this secure online form, to schedule a free initial consultation with one of our experienced criminal defense attorneys today.
+Our offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619, and we accept Visa, Mastercard, and Discover.

-FAQ: What is a deadly weapon for purposes of the New Jersey simple assault statute?
 The term “deadly weapon” is interpreted broadly to include almost any item capable of causing serious bodily injury to another person.
 Obviously, weapons such as guns and knives are included in this category.
 However, less obvious weapons are also included, such as baseball bats or a brick that is thrown toward another person.
-Remember that simple assault charges can result even if you did not really want to hurt the other person involved if you reasonably should have known that your actions could have caused injury.
+Remember that simple assault charges can result even if you did not really want to hurt the other person involved if you reasonably should have known that your actions could have caused an injury.